rnxpyke/tiny-thoughts-on-security/README.md

-# Tiny thougths on computer security
+# Tiny thoughts on computer security

 A collection of notes on computer security.